Brewery Layout Planner

 What should be included in a brewery floor plan?

 A brewery floor plan should include brewing equipment, fermentation, storage, cleaning, drainage, utilities, safe working clearances, access paths, ingredient handling, serving or packaging areas, and future expansion space.
+Review BREWHA’s published brewery floor-plan drawings and bring a dimensioned plan when requesting layout help.

 How does BREWHA reduce brewery footprint?